CaptainFact/captain-fact-overlay-injector/README.md

   // ---- Optional ----

   /**
-  * Css class selector specifying where CaptainFact activation toggle button should be mounted */
+  * Css class selector specifying where CaptainFact activation toggle buttons should be mounted */
   activateToggleBtnClass: null,